c-bruce/pysamss/README.md

 - Update thrust function for 6dof
 - Update doc strings to account for use of quaternions in state vector
 - Full 6dof capabilities with multiple bodies for simulation of Earth - Moon transfers for example
+- Add System class and implement method of simulating full system (i.e. not needing to simulate individual objects)
+- Full doc strings for classes and methods